naonemeu/chart2tja_tempomap/README.md

 Also useful to quickly import tempo maps from already completed .chart files.

 ## Note
 At the time, it does not convert the note portion of the chart, and the time signature handler was disabled, as it is incomplete.
+Despite this, as long a BPM change was made in x/(1,2,4,8 or 16) measure, it will work.